 9 & 11 am Liturgy of the Palms and Holy Eucharist

-Palm Procession up Avenue George V beginning at 10:45 (sharp) at the park across from Chez Francis. (don’t forget the time change Saturday night!)
+Palm Procession up Avenue George V beginning at 10:45 (sharp) at the park across the street from Chez Francis. (don’t forget the time change Saturday night!)

 6 pm The Passion: Meditations in Word and Music